chucknewmanjr/Schema_Changes/README.md

 There's a view in the database that stores schema changes.
 It's called [SchemaChange].[v_SchemaChange].
 `SELECT TOP (100) * FROM [SchemaChange].[v_SchemaChange] ORDER BY 1 DESC;`

-# Handling Schema Validation Violations
+# Handling Schema Validation Rule Violations
+Rule violations include a rule code.
+It looks something like "DEFAULT-NAMING-1".
-Typically, schema change scripts have multiple statements that change the schema
+- **Step 1** - Typically, schema change scripts have multiple statements that change the schema.
+One statement could cause a rule violation and then the violation get corrected in subsiquent statements.
+So the

 # Writing Schema Validation Rules
 asdf